pekkos/pekkos.github.io/_posts/2016-02-21-birth-of-a-blog.md

 My initial feeling is that I am much more in control of the site and its assets, including markup, styles and folder structures.
 And of course which javascripts are running on my site.

-At the moment, the site looks like crap, which is intentional.
+**At the moment, the site looks like crap**, which is intentional.
 I really wanted to just start blogging instead of worrying how things look.
 I rest assured, and you should too, that this site will look better and better with time.
 I intend to use it as a platform for learning, and document stuff along the way.

 Ok then, I'm ready to plunge in, and dive head first into learning, blogging and spreading the word of stuff I find interesting within the wonderful world of [Web Design](https://en.wikipedia.org/wiki/Web_design).